 Benefits of massage therapy

 Massage therapists use a range of treatments for different injuries, ailments or diseases.
-We offer massage therapy for chronic pain in Waterford, MI because massage therapy is proven to reduce pain while allowing the therapist to focus on your specific condition.
+We offer massage therapy for chronic pain in MI because massage therapy is proven to reduce pain while allowing the therapist to focus on your specific condition.
 Some of the benefits include:

 - Reduces pain naturally